pts/pts-a72-linux-port/README.md

   for `incbin`) now work (and use the original filename, not converted to uppercase).
 Previously the (incorrect) compilation error `GARBAGE PAST END` was reported.
+* If there is an error parsing the command-line arguments, now it exits with code 3.
+Previously it exited with code 0 (success).

 Tools used for building and testing: